leonhma/obsidian-functionplot/readme.md

  ```
  *(The metadata header contains all possible options, you don't usually have to apecify all of them)*

-3. This will create a coordinate system with bounds `-10 < x < 10, -10 < y < 10` and plot the functions f, g and h.
-To find these functions, the plugin goes upwards to the first occurence of the function in MathJax code.
+2. This will create a coordinate system with bounds `-10 < x < 10, -10 < y < 10` and plot the functions f and h.
+If you havent disabled it, you can even drag and zoom the graph.